raspberrypilearning/octapi-public-key-cryptography/en/step_6.md

+## Finding factors

+Remember that one of the criteria for a suitable public key is that it must be a number which is the product of two **prime** numbers.
+To put it another way, a public key has to be a number with only two **factors**, meaning dividing the number by any number besides the two factors will leave a remainder.

+### Test your understanding

+**If you were given the number 12 and asked to find out its factors, what strategy would you take?**

+--- collapse ---
+---
+title: Answer
+---

+Try to divide 12 by all the numbers between 2 and 11, and write down which ones it is divisible by.
+--- /collapse ---

+**Does the number 12 meet the criteria of only having two factors?**

+--- collapse ---
+---
+title: Answer
+---

+No. The number 12 can be **factorised** as 12 = 2 * 6 and 12 = 3 * 4.
+--- /collapse ---

+**Can you generalise your strategy for finding factors, so that if you were given the number `n` and asked to find out its factors, you could describe to someone how to do it?**

+--- collapse ---
+---
+title: Answer
+---

+You may generalise your previous rule as "Try to divide n by all the numbers between 2 and n-1, and write down which ones it is divisible by."
+In actual fact, you don't need to test up to n-1, you can stop at √n.
+Why not try [this activity](https://nrich.maths.org/7520) to learn about the Sieve of Eratosthenes to see why!
+--- /collapse ---

+How easy would it be to find the two **factors** using a computer program?

 # Programming challenge

 - Write a Python program that takes the number 28 and prints out all of its factors.